 Half cut solar cells are considered to be expensive.
 The use of laser in cutting the solar panels is what makes it costly.
 The laser doesn’t entirely cut the solar panels into two, but puts a groove in the solar cells so that they can be snapped into two.
 They’re also expensive because they require soldering twice as many connections.

 Now that we’re done explaining everything about the solar panels, let’s elaborate on one of the major downsides of the half cut solar panels.
 If you get a small defect in the half cut solar cells, it might affect the efficiency.

-Despite it’s high-efficiency rate, half cut solar panels are available in only a few countries.
+Despite its high-efficiency rate, half cut solar panels are available in only a few countries.
 Australia is one of the main countries which has acquired this new solar technology and by far it has an increased demand in the Australian market.
-Let's wait for more research on half cut solar cells to deduce whether they’re a good option or no.
+Let's wait for more research on half cut solar cells to deduce whether they’re a good option or not.